 Dental Examination Requirement

 All students entering kindergarten, second, sixth, and ninth grades are required to have a dental examination.
-Dental examinations are due by May 15th of the year the student is enrolled in kindergarten, second or sixth grade.
+Dental examinations are due by May 15th of the year the student is enrolled in kindergarten, second, sixth, or ninth grade.
 A current examination is one that was completed within 18 months of May 15th.

 Eye Examination Requirement